The Tanker MV Australia

 Built in 1928, the MV Australia (formerly the Mary Ellen O'Neil) carried a variety of petroleum products in support of Texaco's marine transportation system and sailed mainly between U.S. ports.
 She had been acquired by Texaco from the California Petroleum Corporation the same year she had been built, along with four other modern tankers from the California Company.
 With a length of 530 feet and a gross tonnage of 18,686, the MV Australia was one of the largest vessels to meet demise on the Diamond Shoals off Cape Hatteras, NC.

-Early in the morning on March 15, 1942, the Australia was on her way to New Haven, CN, from Port Arthur, TX, carrying a crew of forty men and a full cargo.
+Early in the morning on March 15, 1942, the Australia was on her way to New Haven, Connecticut, from Port Arthur, TX, carrying a crew of forty men and a full cargo.
 When she was approaching the outer banks of North Carolina, her master, Captain Martin Ader, received distress signals from the SS Olean and the SS Ario.
 Both vessels had been torpedoed in the same area that Martin was headed towards.
 The Ario sunk, the Olean was heavily damaged but later towed to a shipyard for repair.

 Sailing alone, unarmed, and laden with 110,000 barrels of heavy fuel oil (valued at $140,076 in 1942 prices), Ader turned Australia south to Frying Pan shoals and waited there until noon.
 Captain Ader then proceeded north following a course that took the Australia through Onslow Bay, as close to the shoreline as safety would permit.
 Outside of Beaufort Inlet (Morehead City), the Australia found herself enveloped in heavy fog and bad weather.
 The Captain turned her south again and remained in the area of Lookout Bight for a couple of hours before turning north for the third time and proceeded around Cape Lookout.

-Texaco Tanker Australia foredeck from the wing bridge.
-Photo courtesy Texaco Inc, Marine Department The Port Director at Port Arthur had instructed that vessels pass Cape Hatteras, and an area thirty miles to each side, in daylight hours.
+The Port Director at Port Arthur had instructed that vessels pass Cape Hatteras, and an area thirty miles to each side, in daylight hours.
 This precaution was in response to something most merchant seaman sailing off the eastern coast of the United States already knew: the waters were dangerous out there, especially at night.
 In the month of March alone, nearly one ship per day was sunk by German U-boats as the US Navy made a poor showing of coastal defense.
 Most U-boats preferred to attack under the cover of darkness when they could travel quickly on the surface and still sneak up on their victims, leading to the request to pass Hatteras during the daylight hours.
 Around 5:30 am, March 16th, the Australia proceeded northward, close to Ocracoke Inlet and then took up zigzagging Easterly course at a speed of 11 knots to head around the Diamond Shoals.

-Australia Starboard side aft while underway.
-Photo courtesy Texaco Inc, Marine Department As the Australia approached the three buoys off Cape Hatteras, weather conditions deteriorated.
+As the Australia approached the three buoys off Cape Hatteras, weather conditions deteriorated.
 Although the sea was calm, visibility toward shore was hazy, and to seaward about five to ten miles.
 Several other merchant vessels were also in the area of the Diamond Shoals not far from the Australia.

-Awaiting the Australia, was the U-332, commanded by Kapitanleutnant Liebe.
+Photo of Australia after attack with upper bridge and bow exposed.
+Photo is from the Outer Banks History Center.Awaiting the Australia, was the U-332, commanded by Kapitanleutnant Liebe.
 A single torpedo hit the Australia in the starboard side of the engine room killing four duty personnel; the only casualties she suffered.
 The ship settled so quickly that men below decks had water rising around their feet as they were fleeing to the open decks and within a few moments the afterdecks were awash.
 The Coast Guard received a wireless message from the ship's radio operator and immediately answered.
 Captain Ader ordered abandon ship and seven minutes after the attack all remaining crewman were safely aboard lifeboats.
 Eventually they were rescued by the SS William J. Salmon, a ship passing by the Australia on a southerly course.
 This favor was returned to the crew of the SS Salmon on May 18, 1942, when the SS Salmon was torpedoed and sunk off the coast of Cuba and the Salmon crew were picked up by another ship.

 The wreck sat in it's final resting place for some time with the bow section exposed and local Hatteras Islanders took full advantage of the opportunity to visit the site and liberate anything of value that was available above the water level.
 Eventually, the tanker slipped beneath the sea and due to her location was targeted for clearing operations as a hazard to navigation.
 The wreck was dragged to provide at least 42 feet of clearance and the site subjected to practice bombing runs by pilots in training from Cherry Point.